Document

 Quarterly update

 Cyber awareness training is ongoing, as part of induction for new staff/ Members, and refreshed periodically.
+We have rolled out Phishing training to members, as well as staff.
 We are following government advice re heightened Cyber Security Threats.
 PSN Accreditation for 2024 has been achieved..
 Backups have been reviewed and improved.
-An internal audit in October 2023 gave Reasonable Assurance in respect of Cyber Security – Response & Resilience, identifying one medium issue to test the effectiveness of the Security Incident Procedure through a desk top exercise.
-This has been achieved and we were found to be doing all necessary items and working on areas highlighted for improvement.
-A test scenario is planned for November 2024 with relevant Heads of Service, to test Silver and Bronze liaison and operational continuity in a simulated cyber attack.
+A test scenario has been completed with relevant Heads of Service, to test Silver and Bronze liaison and operational continuity in a simulated cyber attack.
+No major issues were identifed.

 Target Risk